jakubsobieraj/C-sharp/README.md

-# C-sharp
+# C#
- Pitman Year 2

-This repository will be used to keep all my C# projects.
+This repository holds all my coding in C# as part of the Pitman Training Bootcamp.

+## Projects

+Car insurance basic app
+Blackjack Console game

+## Project implemented with:
+- C#
+- .NET